vcl/ng-vcl/lib/ng-vcl/src/calendar/README.md

 The calendar supports a variety of selection modes.
 The default `selectionMode` is `date`

-- `date` Can select a single dates
+- `date` Can select a single date
 - `range` Can select a date range with a starting and ending date (see `VCLDateRange` interface)
+- `multiple` Can select multiple dates
 - `month` Can a single month
-- `month-multiple` Can select a single dates
 - `month-multiple` Can select multiple months
 - `month-range` Can a month range with a starting and ending month (see `VCLDateRange` interface)